 DbUnit includes a comprehensive test suite.

-Most of the tests are unit tests, and do not rely on any particular database environment.
-The unit tests are executed in the normal Maven test phase.
+Most of the tests are unit tests (UTs) and therefore do not rely on any particular database environment; they test the logic, not the database interaction.
+UT class names have the suffix Test.
+The unit tests are executed in the normal Maven test phase by the Maven surefire-plugin.

-Some of the tests are integration tests, and can test DbUnit functionality against a particular database.
-The integration tests are executed in the Maven integration-test phase.
+Some of the tests are integration tests (ITs) and test DbUnit functionality against a particular database.
+IT class names have the suffix IT.
+The integration tests are executed in the Maven integration-test phase by the Maven failsafe-plugin.

 .